-- Students will be issued a Surface Go prior to the start of school, but only after tuition and leasing agreements are in place with the Finance Department. - The school-issued Surface Go and all its accessories (Surface Pen, power adapter, keyboard/type cover, and case) are the property of Presentation Academy. - Once a Surface Go is issued to a student, the device will stay with her for the remainder of the school year, unless she withdraws from school.
+- Students will be issued a Surface Go prior to the start of school, but only after tuition and leasing agreements are in place with the Finance Department. - The school-issued Surface Go and all its accessories (Surface Pen, power adapter, keyboard/type cover, and case) are the property of Presentation Academy. - Once a Surface Go is issued to a student, the device will stay with her for the remainder of the school year, unless she withdraws from Presentation Academy.
 Devices and accessories will be collected at the end of each school year for maintenance.
-Students will be reissued their original Surface Go each year while enrolled at Presentation. - Students must use only their school-issued Surface Go at school (no BYOD). - During class, the Surface may be used only for educational purposes as directed by the teacher. - Presentation Academy provides student WiFi access only at school.
-Off-campus, students will need to use home or public (e.g., library) WiFi service to access the internet from their Surface Go. - Student use of school-issued devices must comply with the Presentation Academy Acceptable Use Policy for Technology, regardless of where the device is being used (at school or off-campus). - Extra power cords, Surface Pens, and Surface Pen tips will be available for purchase. - If a student leaves her Surface at home, she must immediately report to the office to phone a parent to bring it to school.
-Repeat violations of this policy will result in disciplinary action.
+Students will be reissued their original Surface Go each year while enrolled at Presentation. - Students must use only their school-issued Surface Go at school (no BYOD). - During class, the Surface may be used only for educational purposes as directed by the teacher. - Students must use the school Wi-Fi (not personal hotspots) when accessing the internet at school.
+Off-campus, students will need to use home or public (e.g., library) Wi-Fi service to access the internet from their Surface Go. - Student use of school-issued devices must comply with the Presentation Academy Acceptable Use Policy for Technology, regardless of where the device is being used (at school or off-campus). - Extra power cords, Surface Pens, and Surface Pen tips will be available for purchase. - If a student leaves her Surface at home, she must immediately report to the office to phone a parent to bring it to school.
+Repeat violations of this policy will result in disciplinary action. - Graduating seniors must turn their devices in to the school so that school-issued software can be removed.
+Once devices have been scrubbed, graduates may pick up their devices from the school and keep them for personal use.